11.

 - Evaluating the sufficiency of tests performed;

-- Evaluating the appropriateness of management’s use of the going concern assumption;
+- Evaluating the appropriateness of management’s use of the going concern

 - Evaluating significant accounting estimates; and